PRTG for Android

 - The app can notify you of outages or breached limits.

-- With push notifications BETA, PRTG can send you instant notifications to your mobile device's notification bar.
+- With push notifications, PRTG can send you instant notifications to your mobile device's notification bar.
 Push notifications integrate seamlessly into PRTG's notification concept and can be configured on the PRTG server.
 Note: In order to use push, your PRTG server must run version 14.4.13 or later.

 - PRTG for Android can also poll your servers in the background and notify you on new alarms or tickets.
 You have flexible control over what triggers a notification and how often the app should check.